silverjuke/silverjuke/docs/user-guide.md

 Title overlay
 --------------------------------------------------------------------------------

-Independently of the selected video screen, by default, Silverjuke shows an overlay with cover, artist and track name of the currenly playing tracks.
+Independently of the selected video screen, Silverjuke shows an overlay with cover, artist and track name of the currently playing track.

 This overlay is shown at the beginning and at the end of a track for some seconds.

 With the menu options **Video screen / Title overlay** you can change the duration.
-Moreover, you can switch the overlay or parts of it off there.
+Moreover, you can switch the overlay or parts of it off there and disable title scrolling.

 Advanced